noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Each **prompt**, or question, that you want your learners to answer, appears near the top of the page, followed by a field where the learner enters a response.
-You can require your learners to enter text as a response, or you can allow your learners to both enter text and upload an image.
+You can require your learners to enter text as a response, or you can allow your learners to both enter text and upload another file, such as an image or document.

-.. note:: If learners upload an image, the image file must be a .jpg or .png file, and it must be smaller than 5 MB in size.
+.. note:: If learners upload an image, the image file must be a .jpg, .gif, or .png file, and it must be smaller than 5 MB in size.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_QandRField.png
    :width: 500